Our homes are important parts of our lives, whether we use it to live our lives, put our stuff, or just be there when we want to go on a vacation.

 Find the Source

-Water comes from somewhere, whether it’s from outside through your ceiling, a leaky pipe, or an air conditioning unit.
+Water comes from somewhere, whether outside through your ceiling, a leaky pipe, or an air conditioning unit.
+Pinpointing plumbing issues is the first step.

-Make sure you find the area that is leaking and fix it before you progress.
+Make sure you find the leaking area and fix it before you progress.

-If you don’t, you could be seeing more of those dreadful water spots forming on your newly-replaced ceiling area.
+If you don’t, you could see more dreadful water spots forming on your newly-replaced ceiling area.

 When you’re certain you have it all patched and fixed, it’s time to remove the affected area.